nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. The model filtered pool list is then updated with `updateFilteredPoolList()` with a predicate to show all pools in the list `PREDICATE_SHOW_ALL_POOLS`.
 1. Finally, a `CommandResult` would be returned back to `LogicManager` to indicate the completion status of the command.

-It is worth noting that unlike the `AddCommand` which has a constructor that takes in a single passenger created and passed from `AddCommandParser`, the `PoolCommand` is constructed using the details specified and parsed from `PoolCommandParser`.
+It is worth noting that in the case of adding a passenger, a `Passenger` object is created by `AddCommandParser` and used in the constructor of `AddCommand`.
+However, in the case of adding a pool, a `PoolCommand` is constructed using the details specified and parsed from `PoolCommandParser`, instead of creating and passing a `Pool` object.
 The rationale is due the fact that a list of passengers have to be obtained from the indexes specified, which requires interactions with the model.
-This implementation would encapsulate the interactions with model within the methods of `PoolCommand`.
+The current implementation thus encapsulates all the interactions with model, within the methods of `PoolCommand`.

 ### Unpool feature
 This feature allows users to remove a pool from the pool list through the specification of an index.